 Reminder: Distance Education courses are defined in the "Higher Education Opportunity Act" (Federal) as having interaction between the instructor and the student.
 Correspondence Education is defined as “self-paced” and limited interaction with the instructor.
 Distance Education funding is different than correspondence funding in many situations.
 Students cannot receive federal financial aid for correspondence courses.
 Educational institutions are liable for any financial aid money that was given to students in correspondence courses.
 Additionally, correspondence courses are not considered as transferable courses by many universities.

-Developing Late Policies: Thist blog post is about developing late policies for traditional online courses and how those policies should relate to your own philosophy about teaching.
+Developing Late Policies: Developing Late Policies: This blog post is about developing late policies for traditional online courses and how those policies should relate to your own philosophy about teaching.

 The other issue was wanting students to do their best quality work.
 If after the window closed, a student wanted to re-submit their work, I let them better their grade.
 Not many students took me up on that.
 Usually, it was the students who were going to become professionals in multimedia design who resubmitted.
 I think, though, it made them less stressed about doing the course work and I received beautiful work!

 Ultimately, I want the students to tackle and learn the material.
 I believe that when students are confronted with difficulty in completing work, there could be a variety of problems going on.
-These "problems" often are issues that has come up for the student before and may be something they will continue to confront, if they are not discovered and remediated.
-The online environment is often a great place for that learning about learning to take place.
-A good example might be referring a student having time management issues to an optional calendar development assignment.
+These "problems" often are issues that have come up for the student before and may be something they will continue to confront if they are not discovered and remediated.
+An online environment is often a great place for learning about learning to take place.
+A good example might be referring to a student having time management issues to an optional calendar development assignment.

 There is a good blog post by a K-12 teacher that is really worth reading on this topic and I highly recommend it (even for college and university professors).
 Link to Blog Post